-Laser light can also be used to collapse and seal larger veins as can radiofrequency energy that heats the affected vein causing it to collapse and seal itself shut.
+Laser light can also be used to collapse and seal larger veins, as can radiofrequency energy that heats the affected vein.
 Both techniques are office procedures that require local anesthesia.
-Very large veins may require surgical removal.
+Very large varicose veins may require surgical removal.

-Most of the treatments for varicose and spider veins are very effective, although there’s always a chance that new ones will develop over time.
-To lower your risk, wear sunscreen to protect your face, exercise regularly to improve the strength and circulation of your legs (walking is ideal), lose weight and don’t cross your legs when sitting.
-Avoid either sitting or standing for long periods of time, and try to elevate your legs when resting.
+Most of the treatments are very effective.
+To lower your risk, wear sunscreen to protect your face, exercise regularly to improve strength and circulation in your legs (walking is ideal), lose weight and don’t cross your legs when sitting.
+Avoid either sitting or standing for long periods of time and try to elevate your legs when resting.
 If you have to stand or sit for a long time, wear elastic support stockings.
-A low salt, high fiber diet can help, too (salt can cause water retention and swelling, and insufficient fiber increases the risk of constipation, which can contribute to varicose veins).
+A low-salt, high-fiber diet can help as well.
+(Salt can cause water retention and swelling, and insufficient fiber increases the risk of constipation, all of which favor development of varicose veins.)

-In addition, you might try horse chestnut, an herbal extract that strengthens veins and reduces swelling.
+In addition, you might try horse chestnut, an herbal extract that strengthens veins and can help reduce swelling.
 It comes in an oral form and as a topical cream.
-I also recommend using antioxidants called oligomeric proanthocyanidins, or OPCs, extracted from grape seeds or pine bark.
+I also recommend using antioxidants called oligomeric proanthocyanidins (OPCs), extracted from grape seeds or pine bark.
 These compounds are nontoxic free radical scavengers that help support blood vessels.

 Andrew Weil, M.D.